Chris-Not-Mikey/Fast-ANN-Fieldious/README.md

 6. "wishbone" -- unit test for wishbone interface
 7. "bluespec" -- unit test for blue spec async fifo (IP)
 8. "agg" -- unit test for aggregator (IP)
-9. "l2" -- WIP (runs l2 score + image reconstruciton and compares to gold results)
+9. "l2" -- runs final l2 score + image reconstruction and compares to gold results (necessary to run after test_top so that correct results are calculated)